Tresjs/cientos/docs/guide/abstractions/animated-sprite.md

 `<AnimatedSprite />` allows you to use 2D animations defined in a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas).
 A typical `<AnimatedSprite />` will use:

 * an image containing multiple sprites
-* a JSON atlas containing the coordinates of the image
+* a JSON atlas containing the individual sprite coordinates in the image

 ## Usage

-<<< @/.vitepress/theme/components/AnimatedSpriteDemo.vue{3,11-19}
+<<< @/.vitepress/theme/components/AnimatedSpriteDemo.vue{3,12-20}

 ::: warning Suspense
 `<AnimatedSprite />` loads resources asynchronously, so it must be wrapped in a `<Suspense />`.